-Tezspire is the first and only biologic option for severe asthma irrespective of any phenotypic or biomarker limitations within the approved label.
-It is also the first severe asthma therapy that is not restricted to a certain form of severe asthma.
+Tezspire is the first and only biologic option for severe asthma, irrespective of any phenotypic or biomarker limitations within the approved label.
+It is also the first severe asthma therapy not restricted to a certain form of severe asthma.

 Co-developed by Amgen and AstraZeneca, the drug is available as clear to opalescent, colourless to light yellow solution in a single-dose vial or a pre-filled syringe containing 210mg/1.91ml tezepelumab-ekko for subcutaneous administration.

-The collaboration agreement made by the companies for the development and commercialisation of Amgen’s clinical inflammation portfolio, including Tezspire (AMG157), in April 2012 was updated in 2020 for tezepelumab.
+The collaboration agreement made by the companies for developing and commercialising Amgen’s clinical inflammation portfolio, including Tezspire (AMG157), in April 2012 was updated in 2020 for tezepelumab.
 Amgen and AstraZeneca will jointly commercialise the drug in North America.
-Amgen will commercialise the drug in the US, while AstraZeneca will record sales in Canada, under the updated agreement.
+Amgen will commercialise the drug in the US while AstraZeneca will record sales in Canada, under the updated agreement.

-Both companies will continue to split costs and profits equally following the payment of a mid-single-digit inventor royalty by AstraZeneca to Amgen.
+Both companies will continue to split costs and profits equally following AstraZeneca’s payment of a mid-single-digit inventor royalty to Amgen.

 Regulatory approvals for Tezspire

 Tezspire received breakthrough therapy designation from the US Food and Drug Administration (FDA) for patients with severe asthma without an eosinophilic phenotype in September 2018.

 The FDA received a biologics license application (BLA) for Tezspire in May 2021 and approved the drug in December 2021 after a priority review in July 2021.

 The drug was granted orphan drug designation (ODD) by the FDA for the treatment of eosinophilic esophagitis (EoE) in October 2021.